-While the Supreme Court banned racial housing covenants in 1948, it would take another two decades, with the passage of the Fair Housing Act (1968), before racial discrimination in housing was truly prohibited.
+While the Supreme Court banned racial housing covenants in 1948, it would take another two decades, and the passage of the Fair Housing Act (1968), before racial discrimination in housing was truly prohibited.
 In the years leading up to the Fair Housing Act, several states, including California, passed ballot initiatives protecting white homeowners’ rights to discriminate in the sale or lease of their home.
 Those initiatives, however, were typically thrown out by the Supreme Court.

-Because they were written directly into property deeds, racial and restrictive covenants still appear in property documents across the country, despite the fact that they are unenforceable and unconstitutional.
+Because they were written directly into deeds, racial and restrictive covenants still appear in property documents across the country, despite the fact that they are unenforceable and unconstitutional.

 The history of restrictive covenants is unsavory.
-While the Supreme Court has outlawed the most discriminatory elements of covenants, deed restrictions nonetheless remain commonplace for homeowners.
+While the Supreme Court outlawed the most discriminatory elements of covenants, deed restrictions remain commonplace for homeowners.
 We hope this guide provides a detailed overview on how to comply with, or challenge, covenants tied to your own property.

 Our team at FormSwift wanted to determine the relationship between segregation and gun violence in top US metropolitan areas.
 To do this, we calculated a Segregation Score and a Gun Violence Score for each metropolitan area.
-Our segregation score was determined by evenly weighting the following factors into a total: Black-White segregation index number (2005-2009 Census Bureau Data), percentage of Black Americans living in predominantly white neighborhoods, segregation dissimilarity rate and segregation isolation rate (2010 data from the Manhattan institute).
+Our segregation score was determined by evenly weighting the following factors into a total: black-white segregation index number (2005-2009 Census Bureau Data), percentage of black Americans living in predominantly white neighborhoods, segregation dissimilarity rate and segregation isolation rate (2010 data from the Manhattan Institute).
 Our gun violence score was calculated as the sum of the rate of firearm suicides and homicides in all age groups (2009-2010 Census Bureau Data).
 We charted these scores as well as created a ranking by metro area based on the combined totals.

 A property deed enables a person to give or sell their interest in property to another person.
 A property deed must meet certain legal elements for your state.
 Then, the property deed should be placed on file with the county register.Read More